Art, Craft & Design GCSE

 Component 1: Personal Portfolio - 60% of total mark

 Your porfolio will be internally set and assessed through controlled assessments during Year 10 and Year 11.
-It is externally moderated at the end of the Year 11, as part of your final exhibition.
+It is externally moderated at the end of Year 11, as part of your final exhibition.

 Component 2: Externally Set Assignment - 40% of total mark